maxloopinmok/weekly-report/27 - 2024 Monday October 21 to Sunday October 27.md

 # Tasks to do:
 - Review selected books for further readings.
 - Use ChatGPT for jobs recommendation.
+- I searched for e-books.
+- I searched for jobs.

 # Upcoming Schedule
 - Friday 1 November 2024 Dinner with DHS classmates